barend/java-iban/docs/index.md

     StringBuilder builder = new StringBuilder( "LU000019400644750000" );
     int checkDigits = Modulo97.calculateCheckDigits( builder ); // 28

+    // Modulo97 API can calculate check digits, also for non-iban inputs.
+    // It does assume/require that the check digits are on indices 2 and 3.
+    Modulo97.calculateCheckDigits( "GB", "NWBK60161331926819" ); // 29
+    Modulo97.calculateCheckDigits( "XX", "X" ); // 50

     // Get the expected IBAN length for a country code: int length = CountryCodes.getLengthForCountryCode( "DK" );